You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 For the purpose of zero-rating, the time of supply occurs at the earlier of the following events:

-- When an invoice is issued
+- Issuance of an invoice

 Direct and indirect exports